 * Free-range eggs and occasional poultry and game; low fat live natural yoghurt.

 * Olive oil for quick stir-frying; cold-pressed plant oils for salad dressings.
-Margarine with non-hydrogenated oils.

 * Herb teas; fresh fruit and vegetable juices; soya milk.